JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.4/Notes.md

 ### factors that can affect web page rank
 - domain name
 - quality of inbound links
-- umber of inbound links
+- number of inbound links
 - domain age
 - key words
 - magnitude of updates